• Skip to primary navigation

 Vibrant green ceremonial grade matcha green tea powder, a ripe bananas, and oat milk on a white countertop, simple ingredients for a banana matcha latte.

-How to make Banana Milk
+How to make Banana Milk for Matcha

 Making banana milk is so easy!
 Simply blend together banana and milk in a blender until the mixture reaches a creamy and smooth consistency.
 I like a powerful blender like Vitamix or Ninja blender.